p-argento/uni/DSD/DSD Notes.md

 A data model is a set of abstraction mechanisms to describe abstract knowledge.

-3 Steps
+In Operational Database
 1. conceptual data model
+	1. to analyse a problem
+	2. use
+		1. Entity-Relationship model (ER)
+		2. Object Data Model (ODM)
+2. logical model
+	1. use
+		1. Relational Data Model
+3. physical model
+	1. to realize a project on a specific DBMS

+In Data Warehouse
+1. conceptual data model
 	1. to analyse a problem, given the user requirements
+	2. use
-	2. the graphical conceptual model we use is the Dimensional Fact Model (DFM)
+		1. Dimensional Fact Model (DFM)
 	3. (we see it today)
 3. logical model
 	1. to design a solution independently of actual DBMS
+	2. we aim at simplicity rather than normality
-	2. as a logical model, we use
+	3. as a logical model, we use
-		1. the Relation Data Model (RDM)
+		1. the Relation Data Model
 			1. to describe a solution
 		2. the Multidimensional Model (called CUBE)
 			1. with the possibility to navigate the data
-	4. we aim at simplicity rather than normality
 5. physical model
 	1. to realize a project on a specific DBMS